disco-coder/rock-paper-scissors/README.md

 # Rock-Paper-Scissors

 A simple rock-paper-scissors game where you play vs AI.
+Project made as a part of [The Odin Project's curriculum](https://www.theodinproject.com/courses/web-development-101/lessons/rock-paper-scissors).

 ## Getting Started